udude17/MCW-ECR/Hands-on lab/HOL step-by-step - Enterprise-ready cloud.md

 2. Return to the **Policy** blade in the Azure portal.
 Select **Assignments**, then **Assign Policy**.
 Complete the form as follows:

     - Scope: **Enterprise Ready Cloud (the management group created earlier)**
     - Exclusions: **The resource group created in Step 1 above.
-Select the management group, subscription, and resource group**
+Select the management group, subscription, and resource group**.
     - Policy definition: **Not allowed resource types**
     - Assignment name: **Block ExpressRoute circuits**
     - Description: **Block creating of ExpressRoute circuits, except in the Enterprise IT dedicated ExpressRoute resource group**